matt-bro/GDM/README.md

 # Github DM

 ### Description
-Dear Developer, here you will find my implementation of the coding challenge.
+Dear Developer,
+first of all thank you for taking you busy time to check my submission.
-It is hard to explain my thought process in a readme, so I hope we will have the chance to have some discussions :)
+It is hard to explain my thought process in a readme and there are a million things that can be done better, so I hope we will have the chance to have some discussions :)

 ### How to use
 Tested with